Fourth television network: Background

 Since there were four networks but only three VHF stations in most major U.S. cities, one network would be forced to broadcast on a UHF outlet with a limited audience.
 NBC and CBS had been the larger networks, and the most successful broadcasters in radio.
 As they began bringing their popular radio programs and stars into the television medium, they sought – and attracted – the most profitable VHF television stations.
 In many areas, ABC and DuMont were left with undesirable UHF stations, or were forced to affiliate with NBC or CBS stations on a part-time basis.
-ABC was near bankruptcy in 1952; DuMont was unprofitable after 1953.
+Although ABC had a radio network on which to draw affiliate loyalty and revenue, it was only a fraction the size of NBC and CBS.
+As a result, it was near bankruptcy in 1952.
+DuMont, without a radio network as a lifeline, was unprofitable after 1953.

+A fatal blow was struck in 1953 when ABC merged with Paramount's former theater chain, United Paramount Theaters.
+The deal gave ABC a badly-needed cash infusion, and at least on paper gave it the wherewithal to offer a national service on the scale of CBS and NBC.

-DuMont announced in April 1955 that all remaining scripted programming would be dropped by September, effectively ending regular operations; the network's former owned-station group (WABD and WTTG) was spun off later that year as DuMont Broadcasting.
+DuMont realized the situation was untenable.
+However, when Paramount vetoed a merger offer from ABC, DuMont announced in April 1955 that all remaining scripted programming would be dropped by September, effectively ending regular operations; the network's former owned-station group (WABD and WTTG) was spun off later that year as DuMont Broadcasting.
 The end of DuMont allowed ABC to experience a profit increase of 40 percent that year, although ABC would not reach parity with NBC and CBS until the 1970s.
 The end of DuMont left many UHF stations without a reliable source of programming, and many were left to become independent stations.
 Several new television companies were formed through the years in failed attempts to band these stations together in a new fourth network.